Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Acknowledgments

 \section{Acknowledgments}

 The work of VK was partly supported by the ANR grants INT-AdS/CFT (BLAN-06-0124-03) and GranMA (BLAN-08-1-313695) and the grant RFFI 08-02-00287.
-We would like to thank B.Vicedo for the participation on an early stage of this work, M.Douglas, A.Hegedus, A.Tsvelik, P.Wiegmann, A.Zabrodin for useful discussions and especially N.Gromov and P.Vieira for their constant attention and numerous important comments in the course of this work.
+We would like to thank B.Vicedo for the participation on an early stage of this work, M.~Douglas, A.~Hegedus, E.~Sobko, A.~Tsvelik, P.~Wiegmann, A.~Zabrodin for useful discussions, L.~Hollo for carefully reading this version of the manuscript, and especially N.Gromov and P.Vieira for their constant attention and numerous important comments in the course of this work.
 VK also thanks Simons Center for geometry and physics (Stony Brook) and Nordita institute (Stockholm) where a part of this work was done, for their kind hospitality.